 - A kitchen gel mat is a lifesaver.
 You can stand on them while teaching to give your feet something soft and squishy to stand on.

-- When you get home after a tiring day, rest for 15 minutes and then relax them soaked in warm water.
+- After a tiring day, rest for 15 minutes and then relax your feet by soaking them in warm water.

 When it comes to shoes, the number one thing you need to look out for is comfort.
 Here is a video with shoe tips for your foot type.

 Do you have some tips about finding the most comfortable shoes that teachers should be wearing?
 Please don’t hesitate to comment below.